Adityajparmar37/ProjectBoard/README.md

     # MAILING
     EMAIL = "Email address to send mail"
     MAILPASS = "app-password for access to gmail services"

+    # GOOGLE-AUTH
+    SESSION_SECRET = "secret key for session"
+    GOOGLE_CLIENT_ID = "Client ID of Project create in Google console of your account" GOOGLE_CLIENT_SECRET = "Secret key for accessing and verification"

     # FRONTEND
     CLIENT_URL ="Frontend Url"